matthewcpaul/mcp/_work/opentable-automated-guest-tags.md

 hero-image: /images/opentable/OpenTableAutomatedTagsHero.png
 hero-image-tablet: /images/opentable/OpenTableAutomatedTagsHeroTablet.png
 hero-image-mobile: /images/opentable/OpenTableAutomatedTagsHeroMobile.png
 description-1: In late 2021, I worked with OpenTable as an independent contractor to design a new tool for restaurant owners and operators that allowed them to create and manage automated guest tags.
-These tags can be configured by any kind of business rules and criteria that are then automatically be added to a restaurant guest’s profile once the criteria was met by that guest.
+These tags can be configured by any kind of business rules and criteria that are then automatically added to a restaurant guest’s profile once the criteria was met by that guest.
 description-2: For example, “If a guest orders more than one bottle of wine, each over $60.00 USD, on four consecutive visits, add the ‘Wine Connoisseur’ tag”, which the front-of-house staff will see in the guest’s profile on their next visit; along with visit notes to instruct the waiter or sommelier to bring the loyal patron their favorite bottle of wine free of charge.
 ---